codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: lang($line[, $args[, $locale]])

-    :param string $line: The line of text to retrieve
+    :param string $line: The language filename and the key of the text to retrieve.
     :param array  $args: An array of data to substitute for placeholders.
-    :param string $locale: Specify a different locale to be used instead of default one.
+    :param string $locale: Specify a different locale to be used instead of the current locale.

-    Retrieves a locale-specific file based on an alias string.
+    :returns: The text in the language file
+    :rtype: list<string>|string

+    Retrieves text from the language files.

-    For more information, see the :doc:`Localization </outgoing/localization>` page.
+    For more information, see the :ref:`language-localization`.

 .. php:function:: model($name[, $getShared = true[, &$conn = null]])